someshbhardwaj/crmcruddemo/README.md

 2. MySQL DB should be installed in the system.
 One needs to run below DB scripts:

+--
+-- Table structure for table `users`
+--
 ```sql
 CREATE DATABASE  IF NOT EXISTS `web_customer_tracker`